Department for Education

 - how parents or other members of the public can find out more about the curriculum your school is following

-We should publish details of your school’s behaviour policy.
-Our Behaviour Policy is located within the Policy page of the website.
+We should publish details of our school’s behaviour policy.
+Our Behaviour for Learning Policy is located within the Policy page of the website.
 Click on 'Behaviour Policy' above to go straight there.

 The policy must comply with section 89 of the Education and Inspections Act 2006.

 We must publish details of how your school spends its pupil premium funding and the effect this has had on the attainment of the pupils who attract the funding.
 Please click on the above heading to go straight to the Pupil Premium information page.

 - how much pupil premium funding you received for this academic year